-- 34. Workers should have a right to be accompanied by a companion at a grievance meeting. - 35.
-Employers should agree to a worker's request to be accompanied by a fellow worker or member of an employee rights group.
-Workers may also alter their choice of companion if they wish.
-As a matter of good practice, in making their choice workers should bear in mind the practicalities of the arrangements.
-For instance, a worker may choose to be accompanied by a companion who is suitable, willing and available rather than someone who may not be available for some time. - 36.
-To exercise the right to be accompanied workers must make a reasonable request.
+- 34. Employees should have a right to be accompanied by a companion at a grievance meeting. - 35.
+Employers should agree to a employee's request to be accompanied by a fellow employee or member of an employee rights group.
+Employees may also alter their choice of companion if they wish.
+As a matter of good practice, in making their choice employees should bear in mind the practicalities of the arrangements.
+For instance, a employee may choose to be accompanied by a companion who is suitable, willing and available rather than someone who may not be available for some time. - 36.
+To exercise the right to be accompanied employees must make a reasonable request.
 What is reasonable will depend on the circumstances of each individual case.
 A request to be accompanied does not have to be in writing or within a certain time frame.
-However, a worker should provide enough time for the employer to deal with the companion's attendance at the meeting.
-Workers should also consider how they make their request so that it is clearly understood, for instance by letting the employer know in advance the name of the companion where possible and whether they are a fellow worker or representative.
+However, a employee should provide enough time for the employer to deal with the companion's attendance at the meeting.
+Employees should also consider how they make their request so that it is clearly understood, for instance by letting the employer know in advance the name of the companion where possible and whether they are a fellow employee or representative. - 37.
+If a employee's chosen companion will not be available at the time proposed for the hearing by the employer, the employer must postpone the hearing to a time proposed by the employee provided that the alternative time is both reasonable and not more than five working days after the date originally proposed.

-- 37. If a worker's chosen companion will not be available at the time proposed for the hearing by the employer, the employer must postpone the hearing to a time proposed by the worker provided that the alternative time is both reasonable and not more than five working days after the date originally proposed. - 38.
-The companion should be allowed to address the hearing to put and sum up the worker's case, respond on behalf of the worker to any views expressed at the meeting and confer with the worker during the hearing.
-The companion does not, however, have the right to answer questions on the worker's behalf, address the hearing if the worker does not wish it or prevent the employer from explaining their case.
+38. The companion should be allowed to address the hearing to put and sum up the employee's case, respond on behalf of the employee to any views expressed at the meeting and confer with the employee during the hearing.
+The companion does not, however, have the right to answer questions on the employee's behalf, address the hearing if the employee does not wish it or prevent the employer from explaining their case.